 What happens with unused vacation days?

-It’s extremely important to encourage your team to use their PTO.
-Project Time Off found that in 2017, over half of Americans didn’t redeem all of their vacation days.
-But what happens with all of those days that go unused?
+It’s extremely important to encourage your team to use their number of PTO days, yet nearly half of workers don’t redeem all of their time off.
+But what happens when employees don’t use PTO?
 As an employer, it’s up to you.
 Here’s an overview of the options you have:

 - Capping days.
-This is when a company puts a cap, or limit, on how many days people can earn.
+This is when a company puts a cap, or limit, on the number of days people can earn.
 Live in California?
-The state says that the cap can be 1.5 times the total you can earn in a year.
-So if you give out 20 days a year, your cap would be 30 days.
+The state says that the cap must be reasonable.
+If yours is 1.5 times the total you can earn in a year, then if you give out 20 days a year, your cap would be 30 days.
 Be sure to check with your state to see if they have any guidance on this aspect.

-- Carrying over days.
-This is when you can let any unused vacation days dip into the following year.
+- Carry over days.
+This is when you can let any unused vacation days dip into the following year as a rollover.

 - Paying employees out for unused days.
 If an employee doesn’t use all of their vacation days, many companies pay out the amount they earned when they leave the company.
-Depending on where your company is located, you may have to do just that, so definitely check in with your state’s labor office.
+Depending on where your company is located, you may have to provide a PTO payout and within a certain pay period, so definitely check in with your state’s labor office.
 (In California, “use-it-or-lose-it” PTO policies are illegal.)

 For example, let’s say someone earns $400 a day and has eight days left of unused PTO.
 In that situation, they would get a check for $3,200 when they leave.